-Cathy is suspicious of Steed, thinking him the unidentified 'Johnno' in the case, and accuses him of the fact.
-Steed threatens to silence her for good if she says it again, riling her into publishing the accusation in Wilson's paper.
+Catherine Gale (Honor Blackman) is suspicious of John Steed (Patrick Macnee), thinking him the unidentified ‘Johnno’ in the case, and accuses him of the fact.
+Steed threatens to silence her for good if she says it again, riling her into publishing the accusation in Wilson’s paper.

 Steed, following the advice of Wescott, seeks the legal advice of the Lakin brothers, explaining he wants the perfect defence for his planned murder of Mrs Gale.
 The lawyers respond with alacrity, giving him precise instructions as to what to do and what to say.
 Steed apparently shoots Cathy from a riverbank, her body falling into the Thames and he escapes by bicycle, leaving a bowler hat behind.

 In court, the hat is dramatically found not to fit, and the evidence of Miss Prinn (Alice Fraser) is dismissed in laughter.
 Their O.J.
-Simpson defence ensures a not guilty verdict, and Mrs Gale's body, not yet found by the police is spotted by Steed, winking at him from the gallery!
+Simpson defence ensures a not guilty verdict.
+Mrs Gale’s body has not yet found by the police and indeed Steed spots her, somewhat disguised, winking at him from the gallery!

 Steed meets Cathy afterwards in secret and they decide his evidence isn’t enough to convict the brothers, so she must be their next client.